1861 April 22nd

 Illinois.
 Illinois militia troops occupied the vital river port of Cairo, at the confluence of the Ohio and Mississippi Rivers.

-Virginia: Confederate Virginia State Major-General Robert Edward Lee accepted command of the Provisional Army of Virginia, arriving on 23 April 1861.
+Virginia: Virginia State Major-General Robert Edward Lee accepted command of the Provisional Army of Virginia, arriving on 23 April 1861.

 Union Organisation